jghauser/follow-md-links.nvim/README.md

 # follow-md-links.nvim

-This neovim plugin allows you to follow local markdown links.
-It's written in lua and uses [nvim-treesitter](https://github.com/nvim-treesitter/nvim-treesitter) to identify links.
-This is alpha stage software and written by someone who's mostly just discovering how to write lua.
+This neovim plugin allows you to follow local markdown links by pressing enter when the cursor is positioned on a link.
+It uses [nvim-treesitter](https://github.com/nvim-treesitter/nvim-treesitter) to identify links.
+This is beta stage software and written by someone who's mostly just discovering how to write lua.

 This plugin requires neovim v0.5.